ivangayton/challenges/High-Precision_Positioning_on_Low-Cost_Devices.md

 ## Proposed Solution

-Current low-cost devices (smartphones in the range of $100 to $1,000) have satellite positioning capability with a rough error margin of five meters (certain devices can do a bit better under ideal conditions; the best-case scenario is about two meters error).
+Current low-cost devices (smartphones in the range of $100 to $1,000) have satellite positioning capability with a rough error margin of five meters (certain devices can do a bit better under ideal conditions; the best-case scenario with a stand-alone consumer mobile device is about two meters error).

 Survey-grade or geodetic satellite positioning receivers in the range of $3,000 to $50,000 can achieve positional accuracy in the range of 3-50mm.
 This is done by:
 - Using antennas capable of receiving several frequencies of signal from positioning satellites.
 - Using such antennas to estimate [carrier wave phase](https://en.wikipedia.org/wiki/Real-time_kinematic) (determining not only the position of the satellite signal but the position within the wavelength (phase) of the carrier signal)
 - Using differential correction whereby measured positional errors from a satellite receive at a fixed "base station" are used to correct the positional measurements of a "rover"
-- Using algorithms that account for specific types of positional error or bias in multiple positional fixes to produce statistically robust "converged" positions
+- Using algorithms that account for specific types of positional error or bias in multiple positional fixes to produce statistically robust "converged" positions ([Precise Point Positioning or PPP](https://en.wikipedia.org/wiki/Precise_Point_Positioning))

 All of these methods are now possible to one extent or another on low-cost devices.
-Inexpensive external receivers (in the $250 range) can be attached to a low-end smartphone enabling accuracy in the range of a few centimeters, and even the internal GPS on many smartphones can be used with correction techniques to produce positional accuracy in the decimeter range.
+Inexpensive external receivers (in the $250 range) can be attached to a low-end smartphone enabling accuracy in the range of a few centimeters, and even [the internal GPS on many smartphones can be used with correction techniques](https://www.gpsworld.com/innovation-examining-precise-point-positioning-now-and-in-the-future/) to produce positional accuracy in the decimeter range, though this is still contingent on [chipset and duty cycling](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6539034/) or even [small-scale movement of the receiver to reduce multipath errors](https://www.gpsworld.com/accuracy-in-the-palm-of-your-hand/).

 Low-cost hardware is already available for high-accuracy positioning.
 What's missing is software infrastructure.